 However, the same can’t be said for the build quality.
 Now the Mixr is not a flimsy or poorly made headphone, but it also isn’t as good as the Solo 2, which is all we’re worried about in this article.

 It’s got some durability going on for it, thanks to a few metal parts and the robust feeling plastic, but it just didn’t impress us.
 The Solo 2, on the other hand, may look a lot alike, what with the mostly plastic design with a few metal parts, but it definitely feels like the sturdier headphone of the two.

 Don’t expect them to be impervious, but it’s also highly unlikely that you could break the Solo 2 unless you really set your mind to it and put in an effort.
 Otherwise, they should hold up just fine and handle the everyday wear and tear like a champ.
 They’re very twisty and bendy and the headband can handle a 140 degrees angle.
 Not that it should, but it can.

 Now we have to emphasize that the margin in build quality between the two isn’t all that big.
 Again, the Mixr is by no means a cheap piece of plastic that’ll break if you cast a mean glance at it.
 But we have to give the slight edge to the Solo 2 as far as durability is concerned.

-Although there are better headphones you can get if you plan on using them primarily in your apartment.
-Like we’ve already mentioned, a great deal of effort went into making both of these headphones portable and appropriate for outdoor use.
+Although there are better headphones you can get if you plan on using them mostly in your apartment.
+Like we’ve already mentioned, a great deal of effort went into producing both of these headphones portable and appropriate for outdoor use.
 And one of these is the stronger than average clamping force with which the Mixr and the Solo 2 grip your head.